The Art Room’s

 Installation 2 of 3: Outdoor Mosaic Bench and Planters

-We’re creating an outdoor patio concrete bench with a mosaic of the Sankofa Bird and the American flag, which will be located between two mosaic planters.
-The planters will be given a mosaic treatment featuring portraits of the original founders of the ALH Senior Center, with a mosaic egg in each planter that honors the gift that those Veterans who’ve come before us bring to the present and future.
+The second installation is an outdoor patio concrete bench with a mosaic of the Sankofa Bird and the American flag, placed between two mosaic planters.
+The planters have a mosaic featuring portraits of the original founders of the ALH Senior Center, with a mosaic egg in each planter that honors the gift that those Veterans who’ve come before us bring to the present and future.

-Over 600 tiles will be created by artists of all ages and all skill levels!
+Over 600 tiles were created by artists of all ages and all skill levels.

 Planning for the From These Roots quilt